checkmarx-ts/CxOverwatch/README.md

 The **"alertingSystems"** section is used to configure available Alerting Systems to be used by the monitor.
 The monitor ships with multiple Alerting System implementations, such as Email(smtp), Syslog and Event Logs.
 When new implementations (such as SNMP etc.) are available, this is where they should be configured.

+Leave smtp user and password blank for anonymous smtp.

 ```json
 "alertingSystems": {
         "smtp": [